anilyadav45/anilyadav45/README.md

 ### 👨‍💻 About Me

-I'm Anil Yadav, a passionate **Full Stack MERN Developer** who enjoys turning ideas into real, functional projects.
+Anil Yadav — Computer Science student, passionate about turning ideas into reality
-⚡ I build with **React, Node.js, Express, MongoDB**, and style using **TailwindCSS**.
-🚀 Always learning something new and solving problems with code!

 ---

 ### 🌟 Featured Projects